PEI-MotionSuit/microsite/my-website/docs/SystemInformation/use_cases.md

 **Description:** Compare posture data across demographics or professions.

 **Main Flow:**
+1. Goes to the participants tab.
-1. Select comparison parameters:
+1. Selects comparison parameters:
-    - Profession, age, gender, injury history
+    - Profession, age and gender.
-2. System aggregates and contrasts datasets
-3. Generates visual charts highlighting significant differences.
-4. Exports automatic comparison report
+2. Exports the data of the user group.

-**Postconditions:** Group-based analysis stored or exported.
+**Postconditions:** Group-based data is stored or exported for analysis.